anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 }
 ```

+This would correspond to `Succ(Succ(Succ(Zero)))`.
 Note the recursive nature of this structure: a smaller substructure of the same type is present in every structure (except the terminal one, `Zero`).

-Now let us see how to evaluate a natural number to an `Int`.
-In order to do this for an arbitrary `Succ(x)`, we need to evaluate `x` and add `1` to the result. `Zero` should evaluate to `0`:
+Now, let us see how to evaluate a natural number to an `Int`.
+In order to do this for an arbitrary `Succ(x)`, we need to evaluate `x` and add 1 to the result. `Zero` should evaluate to 0:

 ```{.scala include="code/matryoshka-intro/src/main/scala/matryoshkaintro/C1NonDry.scala" snippet="NatEx"}
 ```